 In the journal Human Development, pioneer of self-compassion research Kristen Neff reports that ‘higher levels of self-compassion are linked to increased feelings of happiness, optimism, curiosity, and connectedness, as well as decreased anxiety, depression, rumination and fear of failure.’

 The sympathetic nervous system, which is associated with the fight or flight response, can relax because your mind isn’t sending danger signals.
-Instead, we spend more time inactivation of the parasympathetic nervous system associated with rest and relaxation.
+Instead, we spend more time with an parasympathetic nervous system associated with rest and relaxation.

 On the other hand, the study reports that their partners said less self-compassionate partners are kind to themselves.
 Yet, they tend to be more controlling, domineering, and unkind to their significant other.